breakfastquay/rubberband/README.md

 those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.

-If you are proposing to package Rubber Band for a Linux distribution, using other packaged libraries, please select FFTW and libsamplerate.
+If you are proposing to package Rubber Band for a Linux distribution using other packaged libraries, please select FFTW and libsamplerate.

 #### FFT libraries supported